Nicsilver/NewsTowerPaperMover/README.md

 6. Move to next paper box
 7. Press F1 again
 8. Repeat until all papers are moved!

+**Using F3 (Click-Move-Click):**
+1. Save drop position with F2 as above
+2. Move cursor over a paper box
+3. Press F3 - clicks current position, moves to F2 and clicks, then returns
+4. Useful if drag & drop doesn't work in your game

 ## Safety Features